-Call Social Security at 1-800-772-1213 for more information about your Medicare eligibility and to sign up for Part A and/or Part B. TTY users can call 1-800-325-0778.
-If you worked for a railroad or get RRB benefits, call the RRB at 1-877-772-5772.
+Visit SSA.gov/medicare/sign-up for more information about your Medicare eligibility and to sign up for Part A and/or Part B if you don't get them automatically.
+If you worked for a railroad or get RRB benefits, visit RRB.gov or call the RRB at 1-877-772-5772.
 TTY users can call 1-312-751-4701.

-You can also get free, personalized health insurance counseling from your State Health Insurance Assistance Program (SHIP).
-Go to pages 115-118 for the phone number of your local SHIP.
+You can also get free, personalized, and unbiased health insurance counseling from your State Health Insurance Assistance Program (SHIP).
+Go to pages 114-117 for the phone number of your local SHIP.